Home » Hoysala Temples: India’s Newest UNESCO Heritage Sites

 When girls visit temples in India it is better to wear something that covers the shoulders and knees and not wear something like short shorts or miniskirts.

-The complex of Halebidu Temple is open to the visitors from 6:30 AM to 9:00 PM.
+The complex of Halebidu Temple is open to visitors from 6:30 AM to 9:00 PM.
 It is advisable to check on the timings before you visit the place.

 What makes the Hoysala temples so special?